redpanda-data/connect/website/docs/components/metrics/prometheus.md

 ### `use_histogram_timing`

 Whether to export timing metrics as a histogram, if `false` a summary is used instead.
+When exporting histogram timings the delta values are converted from nanoseconds into seconds in order to better fit within bucket definitions.
 For more information on histograms and summaries refer to: https://prometheus.io/docs/practices/histograms/.

 Type: `bool`